polartar/CryptoMintingPlatform-Node-/README.md

 Ideally for the ERC20 tokens, I want it to request all of the required data to create a new instance of the wallet from a mongoDb collection so that later on, if we want to add an ERC20 token, we just have to add all of the required fields (like the Name, symbol, ABI, and contractAddress to the database instead of hard-coding all of it).
 It would probably be more efficient to query as the server starts so that we don't need to make a db call with every request.

 ## Conclusion

-This overview is very brief and keep in mind that little to none of my code may be useful depending on the new project requirements and specs.
-Feel free to contact me if you have any questions.